christianlewis024/dardar/README.md

-# dardar
+# DarDar

-DarDar is a tiktok clone built with react and firebase
+# A TikTok clone made with React and Firebase